eunos-1128/openstructure/modules/doc/actions.rst

                           Dump additional info on model and reference residues that occur in pepnuc alignments.
     --min-pep-length MIN_PEP_LENGTH
-                          Relevant parameter if short peptides are involved in scoring.Minimum peptide length for a chain in the target structure to be considered in chain mapping.
+                          Default: 6 - Relevant parameter if short peptides are involved in scoring.
+Minimum peptide length for a chain in the target structure to be considered in chain mapping.
 The chain mapping algorithm first performs an all vs. all pairwise sequence alignment to identify "equal" chains within the target structure.
                           We go for simple sequence identity there.
 Short sequences can be problematic as they may produce high sequence identity alignments by pure chance.
     --min-nuc-length MIN_NUC_LENGTH
-                          Relevant parameter if short nucleotides are involved in scoring.Minimum nucleotide length for a chain in the target structure to be considered in chain mapping.
+                          Default: 4 - Relevant parameter if short nucleotides are involved in scoring.Minimum nucleotide length for a chain in the target structure to be considered in chain mapping.
 The chain mapping algorithm first performs an all vs. all pairwise sequence alignment to identify "equal" chains within the target structure.
                           We go for simple sequence identity there.
 Short sequences can be problematic as they may produce high sequence identity alignments by pure chance.

 .. _ost compare ligand structures: